Contexter/FountainAI-test/README.md

 > "What if FountainAI embarked on a journey to fine-tune the Lit-6B model from Hugging Face for its screenplay enhancement needs?
 This venture would mean adapting a model adept in fictional text generation to the specific nuances of screenwriting.
 The fine-tuning process would involve training Lit-6B on screenplays to make it proficient in script-specific dialogues and scene descriptions.
 Such an adaptation could create a tool that not only assists writers in various narrative styles but also stays true to the essence of screenplay writing."

+Sure.
+Let's train on what I write! :)

 For more information on the Lit-6B model, visit [Hugging Face’s Lit-6B](https://huggingface.co/hakurei/lit-6B#lit-6b---a-large-fine-tuned-model-for-fictional-storytelling).